Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Experiments

 \section{Experiments}

 In this section, we empirically evaluate whether off-the-shelf reasoning LLM agents exhibit the theoretical properties derived in previous sections, i.e., whether they converge toward Nash equilibrium behavior in repeated strategic interaction.
-After discussing the experiment setup that is common throughout all experiments in Section \ref{ssec:expSetup}, we provide simulation experimentation results that test the following three hypotheses implied by our theoretical analysis: \begin{enumerate}[leftmargin=*] \item For convergence to the stage-game (myopic) Nash equilibrium, simple predict–then–act reasoning, e.g., SCoT, should already be sufficient (Section~\ref{sec:myopic}). \item For convergence to non-trivial repeated-game Nash equilibria that rely on continuation incentives and long-horizon strategic reasoning, myopic approaches should generally fail, whereas PS-BR, which explicitly evaluates continuation strategies, should succeed (Section~\ref{ssec:deterministicExp}). \item PS-BR should remain effective even when the payoff matrix is not given and must be learned from noisy payoff observations, recovering equilibrium behavior under payoff uncertainty (Section~\ref{ssec:stochasticExp}). \end{enumerate}
+After discussing the experiment setup common to all simulations in Section~\ref{ssec:expSetup}, we study three empirical implications of the theory: \begin{enumerate}[leftmargin=*] \item For convergence to some equilibrium-consistent late-run behavior, simple predict--then--act reasoning may already be sufficient (Section~\ref{sec:myopic}). \item For convergence to a \emph{particular} nontrivial repeated-game cooperative equilibrium sustained by continuation incentives, myopic approaches should generally fail, whereas PS-BR should succeed once equilibrium-selection frictions are reduced (Section~\ref{ssec:deterministicExp}). \item PS-BR should remain effective even when the payoff matrix is not given ex ante and must be learned from noisy private payoff observations (Section~\ref{ssec:stochasticExp}). \end{enumerate}